PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

 [![buymeacoffee_badge](https://img.shields.io/badge/Donate-buymeacoffe-ff813f?style=flat)](https://www.buymeacoffee.com/PiotrMachowski)

-This card enables you to specify target or start zoned cleanup using live or static map, just like in Mi Home app.
-Additionally you can define a list of zones and choose ones to be cleaned.
+This card enables you to specify a target or start a zoned cleanup using live or static map, just like in Mi Home app.
+Additionally you can define a list of zones and choose the ones to be cleaned.

 ## Go to target
 ![Go to target](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card/blob/master/s1.gif)